yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 To see what I mean, check out this excellent [character generator](https://technicalgrimoire.com/troikagenerator) for Troika! by the esteemed [David Schirduan](https://twitter.com/davidschirduan):
 ![Star Tyrant](/img/star-tyrant.png)

-So, as this character, you would start with something called the "_Bridle of Aeons_"?
+As this character, you would start with something called the "_Bridle of Aeons_"?
 What does that do?
 What does it mean for the world we're building, together?
 I simply love the implied setting that this background inspires!
+And there are _so many more of them_.